Creating a Gridogram

 ACEEILMNOPRSTTY

-Often, however, this counting exercise only provides a lower bound, not the exact number of cells needed.
+Often, however, this counting exercise only gives us a lower bound, not the exact number of cells needed.
 Let’s try another quote:

 Thank heavens, the sun has gone in, and I don’t have to go out and enjoy it.